microbit-sam/microbit-docs/docs/ble/partial-flashing-service.md

 ## Introduction

-The partial flashing service allows a BLE client to connect to a micro:bit and read and write the information required to partially update the firmware (e.g. the MakeCode section of the flash).
+The Partial Flashing Service allows a BLE client to connect to a micro:bit and read and write the information required to partially update the firmware (e.g. the MakeCode section of the flash).

+This service exists in partnership with the DFU service that allows a client to fully flash the micro:bit.

+Diagrams showing the flow of data during partial flashing can be found at [the bottom of the document](#partial flashing client).

 ## Bluetooth Service Specification